msheliga1/uriHW10OOPLogoGenerator/README.md

 Link to GitHub Repo: https://github.com/msheliga1/uriHW10OOPLogoGenerator
 <!---  Link to deployed github.io site. https://msheliga1.github.io/uriHW9NodeReadmeGen --->
 Link to logo.svg: https://github.com/msheliga1/uriHW10OOPLogoGenerator/blob/main/examples/logo.svg
-Bonus Link to html file with SVG!! : https://github.com/msheliga1/uriHW10OOPLogoGenerator/blob/main/examples/logo.html
+Bonus Link to html file (viewable in firefox) with SVG Logo!! : https://github.com/msheliga1/uriHW10OOPLogoGenerator/blob/main/examples/logo.html
 Link to Video on Google Drive: https://drive.google.com/file/d/1nLvEaC9at3JhJc0knj-ZJ8N_nNKHrIT9/view?usp=sharing
 Link to Video on GitHub [Link](./examples/hw10LogoGenSheliga.webm)   Note that this video may be too large to play in GitHub, so you will need to download and play from your computer.
 WindowsMediaPlayer worked for me.